VH-BRB. Boeing PB2B-2R Catalina. c/n 61197.

 Cancelled from the Australian Aircraft Register - April 16, 1953

 Sold for scrap and broken up at Colmslie

 VH-BRB.
-Barrier Reef Airways - in the full livery at Rose Bay, Sydney, October 1949.
+Barrier Reef Airways - 'The Buccaneer' in the standard livery at Sydney Rose Bay, October 24, 1949.